Possible Reason Why Cesaro Is Not Being Pushed By WWE Revealed

 Cesaro has been one of the best wrestlers in the world for the past several years.
-However, the WWE has failed to give him a singles push and Cesaro continues to be on the upper midcard in the company.
+However, the WWE has failed to give him a singles push and Cesaro continues to be on the upper mid-card in the company.
 A recent report has revealed the reason why the WWE has not pushed Cesaro as a top superstar.

 As recapped by WWE.com, Cesaro and Sheamus lost the Raw Tag Team Titles to the unlikely team of Seth Rollins and Jason Jordan this past Monday.
 Jordan replaced the injured Dean Ambrose and he managed to pin Cesaro for the title victory.
 It was a surprising result but it may open a bigger opportunity for the “Swiss Cyborg.”